-In a nutshell, the Transformer comprises an encoder made of a stack of self-attention and feed-forward layers, and a decoder which uses self-attention on words and cross-attention over the output of the last decoder layer.
-Herdade \etal~\cite{herdade2019image} used the Transformer architecture for image captioning and incorporated geometric relations between detected input objects.
+In a nutshell, the Transformer comprises an encoder made of a stack of self-attention and feed-forward layers, and a decoder which uses self-attention on words and cross-attention over the output of the last encoder layer.
+Herdade~\etal~\cite{herdade2019image} used the Transformer architecture for image captioning and incorporated geometric relations between detected input objects.
 In particular, they computed an additional geometric weight between object pairs which is used to scale attention weights.
-Liu \etal~\cite{liu2019entangled} used the Transformer in a model that exploits visual information and additional semantic knowledge given by an external tagger.
-On a related line, Huang \etal~\cite{huang2019attention} introduced an extension of the attention operator in which the final attended information is weighted by a gate guided by the context.
+Li~\etal~\cite{liu2019entangled} used the Transformer in a model that exploits visual information and additional semantic knowledge given by an external tagger.
+On a related line, Huang~\etal~\cite{huang2019attention} introduced an extension of the attention operator in which the final attended information is weighted by a gate guided by the context.
 In their approach, a Transformer-like encoder was paired with an LSTM decoder.

-While all the aforementioned approaches have exploited the original Transformer architecture, in this paper we devise a novel fully-attentive model that improves the design of both the image encoder and the language decoder, introducing two novel attention operators and a different design of the connectivity between encoder and decoder.
+While the aforementioned approaches have exploited the original Transformer architecture, in this paper we devise a novel fully-attentive model that improves the design of both the image encoder and the language decoder, introducing two novel attention operators and a different design of the connectivity between encoder and decoder.

 {\mathcal{S}} {\mathcal{C}} {\mathcal{M}_\text{mem}} {\mathcal{M}_\text{mesh}}